HGH and Athletics

-The human growth hormone, also known as HGH, is a highly controversial drug that is becoming more and more prevalent in the athletic community.
+Human growth hormone is a highly controversial drug that is becoming more and more prevalent in the athletic community.
 The rumors are that it can make you faster, stronger, leaner, and an overall better competitor.
 However, recent HGH studies athletes are beginning to show that may not be true.

-The human growth hormone is produced by the pituitary gland at the base of the brain.
-The human growth hormone is responsible for growth spurts in puberty, as well as the growth of muscle and organs.
+Human growth hormone is produced by the pituitary gland at the base of the brain.
+It is responsible for growth spurts in puberty, as well as the growth of muscle and organs.
 A synthetic human growth hormone was developed to aid those who suffered from an underdeveloped pituitary gland or other related medical problems.

 HGH studies athletes began using it because it was thought it would increase the rate of muscle growth as well as stamina.
-It seems that the use of HGH is only growing more widespread in the world of athletic competition.
-One of the main concerns of HGH use is that though HGH does increase cell growth rate in healthy cells, it could also facilitate the growth of unhealthy or cancerous cells, making it very risky to use.
+It seems that the use of human growth hormone is only growing more widespread in the world of athletic competition.
+One of the main concerns is that though it does increase cell growth rate in healthy cells, it could also facilitate the growth of unhealthy or cancerous cells, making it very risky to use.

 Studies on the effects of the human growth hormone in athletic performance have been going on for at least two decades.
-These HGH studies athletes have two groups, one given HGH, the other given a placebo injection.
+These HGH studies athletes have two groups, one given human growth hormone, the other given a placebo injection.
 The results were (and continue to be) somewhat surprising.

-According to a compilation of various studies HGH atletes done in The Annals of Internal Medicine, the athletic prowess of the two groups showed little to no difference.
+According to a compilation of various studies done in The Annals of Internal Medicine, the athletic prowess of the two groups showed little to no difference.
 This may lead many to believe that the human growth hormone has no purpose for athletes.
-However, it’s very clear that many athletes do use HGH.
+However, it’s very clear that many athletes do use it.
 The question is why.

-While it seems clear that the human growth hormone doesn’t directly affect performance, it may have a very prominent indirect effect.
-HGH’s main appeal to athletes is that they can increase the amount and difficulty of their training.
-By taking the human growth hormone, athletes are able to train more and take on a heavier load than without it.
+While it seems clear that the hormone doesn’t directly affect performance, it may have a very prominent indirect effect.
+Its main appeal to athletes is that they can increase the amount and difficulty of their training.
+By taking it athletes are able to train more and take on a heavier load than without it.
 Therefore, their abilities increase due to the extra training they can do.

-While there is still much to be learned from HGH studies athletes and its effects on athletic performance, it is still illegal to use HGH for any purpose other than an FDA approved medically necessary situation.
-Athletes still seem to find ways to get HGH either from disreputable doctors or on the black market.
-Whether human growth hormone works for athletes or not, there is still a lot of investigation to be done about it.
+While there is still much to be learned from HGH studies athletes and its effects on athletic performance, it is still illegal to use it for any purpose other than an FDA approved medically necessary situation.
+Athletes still seem to find ways to get it either from disreputable doctors or on the black market.
+Whether it works for athletes or not, there is still a lot of investigation to be done about it.